vkoster/bicep-building-blocks/docs/design-decisions.md

 - we want it to create and attach a reference
 - we want it to attach an existing reference
 - we don't want the reference to be attached at all

+Here is an example:

+We want to create a NIC that references an existing NSG.
+Accordingly, the parameter file describing this NIC at least needs:
+- a switch (boolean) telling the assembler that we want to attach a NSG
+- a switch (boolean) telling the assembler that this NSG already exists and does not need to be created here
+- the name of the NSG, by which the assembler can lookup the resource-id

+The assembler can now lookup this NSG and has to inject its resource-id into the NIC template fragment before passing the fragment down to the NIC core-module.

+How this can be implemented is described in [implementations](implementations.md).
+Here is the actual code for depoying a [VM](https://github.com/vkoster/reusable-bicep-modules/blob/main/deploy/assembler/nic/main.bicep) or a [NIC](https://github.com/vkoster/reusable-bicep-modules/blob/main/deploy/assembler/vm/main.bicep) respectively.

 |[home](index.md) | [design decisions](design-decisions.md)| [deployment](deployment.md)|